janvi213/janvi213/README.md

 - 👋 Hi, I’m @janvi213
-- 👀 I’m interested in learning
+- 👀 I’m interested in web development and AI
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on hackethon
 - 📫 How to reach me discord: z0D#3904